 Most everyone know that the actual pathogen behind the Coronavirus impacting society is known as COVID-19.
 Unfortunately, the virus can spread fast and can have a serious impact on older adults or individuals with a compromised immune system.
 Symptoms of the coronavirus include:

 More severe cases of COVID-19 include pneumonia or difficulties breathing.
 Individuals with asthma or heart disease are more likely to experience severe symptoms.

 Has The Coronavirus Impacted The Office?

 State officials have declared a state of emergency with California and New York leading the forefront.
-The real estate market has stalled, Americans are being quarantined, the stock market is falling, and there’s no definitive answer on how the virus will have an impact on society.
+The real estate market has stalled, there are international travel restrictions, Americans are being quarantined and there’s no definitive answer on how the virus will have an impact on society.